cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 To print the pre-fit and post-fit values and (asymmetric) uncertainties, rather than the ratios, the option `--abs` can be used.

 !!! info
     We recommend that you include the options `--abs` and `--all` to get the full information on all of the parameters (including unconstrained nuisance parameters) at least once when checking your datacards.

+#### Pulls

 If instead of the nuisance parameter values, you wish to report the _pulls_, you can do so using the option `--pullDef X`, with `X` being one of the options listed below.
 You should note that since the pulls below are only defined when the pre-fit uncertainty exists, _nothing_ will be reported for parameters that have no prior constraint (except in the case of the `unconstPullAsym` choice as described below).
 You may want to run without this option and `--all` to get information about those parameters.